Rhythmbox is a GTK+ 3 music player that helps organize music collections.

 Pro Good organization

 Music can be browsed by the usual artist and album, but Rhythmbox also allows for genres which aren't supported by all music players.
+It also has a very useful queue box.

 Con No folder browse/add-to-playlist view